-Experts to weigh in on the most common business mistakes home builders make.
+5 experts weigh in on the most common business mistakes home builders make

-We turned to experts such as Chuck Shinn, Scott Sedam, John Rymer and others for input; the list on the following pages represents merely a sampling of their recommendations (Believe us — they could go on!).
+We turned to home building industry experts Chuck Shinn, Scott Sedam, John Rymer, and others for input, and assembled this list of 30 mistakes to avoid.
+But the list represents just a sampling of their recommendations.
+(Believe us—they could go on!)

-1: Allowing the market to affect your company's character.
+1: Allowing the market to affect your home building company's character

-No P.O. system means no agreement of trade cost or specific house information in advance.
-Do yourself a favor and get yourself organized.
+No PO system means no agreement of trade cost or specific house information in advance.
+Do your home building company a favor and get yourself organized.

 If your jobs aren't ready for the trades, you're setting yourself up for a big problem.
 Try dry runs for trade contractors.

-6: Continually hammer suppliers and trades to rebid and cut margins.
+6: Continually hammering suppliers and trades to rebid and cut margins

 You're better served working cooperatively to eliminate waste in product and process.

-Although purchasing is usually great at negotiating the best price, Sedam says, it doesn't hurt to challenge your purchasing departments to show you documentation that they are not only negotiating for the best trades by those criteria but also for the best crews.
+Although Purchasing is usually great at negotiating the best price, Sedam says, it doesn't hurt to challenge your purchasing departments to show you documentation that they're not only negotiating for the best trades by those criteria but also for the best crews.